Bead Glossary A to J

 Above is an example of a pair of silver-played flat wire Fish Hook Earwires.

-A two piece mechanism attached to the back of an earring which closes around the ear lobe with just enough mechanical pressure to hold the earring in place.
+A two piece hinged mechanism attached to the back of an earring which closes around the ear lobe with just enough mechanical pressure to hold the earring in place.
+The outside of the clip can have a setting for a Cabochon or other design.
+A pain free alternative to having your ears pierced!

 EARRING POST